r-lib/actions/setup-tinytex/README.md

 If you are using TinyTeX without rmarkdown (including using it without R!), then you will need to install CTAN packages manually.
 For example this is the case if your R package builds its PDF reference manual at `R CMD build` or while being checked.

-To install CTAN packages manually, you can call `tlmgr` from your workflow, here is a complete example:
+To install CTAN packages manually, you can call `tlmgr` from your workflow.
+We suggest you also run `tlmgr update --self` before installing, otherwise the installation may fail.
+Here is a complete example:
 ```yaml
 steps:
   - uses: actions/checkout@v4